b-hayes/CLI/readme.md

 ### Reserved Options.
 CLI has reserved some options:
 - --help.
-Just prints related doc blocks and exits without running your class.
+Just prints related doc blocks and exits without running your class. (might become prettier in future).
 - --debug.
 Debug mode, if enabled all exceptions/errors and their stack traces are printed.
-  ()
 - -i does nothing, yet.
 (I have ideas for an interactive mode).

 ![https://i.imgur.com/EXuX9Jx.gif](https://i.imgur.com/EXuX9Jx.gif)